EricFecteau/rust-data-analysis/src/3_transformation/select.md

 === Rust 3_2_1_select block_1
 ```

-You can get a vector of all the variables in the connected data with:
+Using `collect_schema`, we can collect the names of the columns in the `LazyFrame`.
+Here is code to collect a vector of variable names:

 ```rust
 === Rust 3_2_1_select block_2